dmakvh/eureka/Eureka-2.0-Server-Configuration-And-Use.md

 eureka.common.writeCluster.serverList=["localhost:12102:12103:12104","localhost:12112:12113:12114"]
 ```

+**This common config to identify all write servers are needed by all server types.**

 Each server will also need configuration to self identify.
 * appName - the server's appName in its own InstanceInfo record
 * vipAddress - the server's vipAddress in its own InstanceInfo record